davidneedsmorecoffee/python-challenge/README.md

-# python script for analyzing and summarizing sample financial record
+# python script for summarizing sample financial record

 Created a Python script for analyzing the financial records based on a set of financial data called [budget_data.csv].